ggn1/learningGitHub/README.md

 # Learning GitHub
 ## I am learning how to use GitHub!
-I am learning about git branches.
+I am learning about undoing in git.